MISRE/MISRE/README.md

 Python/C++ Implementation based on:
 X. Yang and P. Meer and J. Meer "A New Approach to Robust Estimation of Parametric Structures", IEEE TPAMI 2020.

-Most robust estimators require tuning the parameters of the algorithm for the particular application, a bottleneck for practical applications.
-The paper presents the Multiple Input Structures with Robust Estimator (MISRE), where each structure, inlier or outlier, is processed independently.
-The same two constants are used to find the scale estimates over expansions for each structure.
-The inlier/outlier classification is straightforward since the data is processed and ordered with the relevant inlier structures listed first.
-If the inlier noises are similar, MISRE’s performance is equivalent to RANSAC-type algorithms.
-MISRE still returns the correct inlier estimates when inlier noises are very different, while RANSAC-type algorithms do not perform as well.
-MISRE’s failures are gradual when too many outliers are present, beginning with the least significant inlier structure.
-Examples from 2D images and 3D point clouds illustrate the estimation.

 Examples for the following applications are provided:
 1. 2D lines estimation (in synthetic and real images)
 2. 2D ellipses estimation (in synthetic and real images)